civican/legisinfo/44-1/bills/C-29/bill_text.md

 Whereas the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples;

+Whereas reconciliation requires the revitalization and celebration of Indigenous languages;

-Whereas the Government of Canada recognizes the need for the establishment of an independent, non-political, permanent and Indigenous-led organization to monitor, evaluate, conduct research and report on the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada, in order to address the Truth and Reconciliation Commission of Canada's Call to Action number 53;
+Whereas the Government of Canada recognizes the need for the establishment of an independent, non-political, permanent and Indigenous-led organization to monitor, evaluate, conduct research and report on the progress being made towards reconciliation, **including in relation to respect for and the protection and promotion of the rights of Indigenous peoples**, in all sectors of Canadian society and by all governments in Canada, in order to address the Truth and Reconciliation Commission of Canada's Call to Action number 53;

 Whereas the Government of Canada recognizes the need for such an organization to be a catalyst for innovative thought, dialogue and action;

-And whereas the Government of Canada recognizes the importance of the work of such an organization as well as the need to cooperate with it and support it in its contribution to advancing reconciliation, including, as appropriate, through the provision of information relevant to its purpose, including information referred to in the Truth and Reconciliation Commission of Canada's Call to Action number 55;
+And whereas the Government of Canada recognizes the importance of the work of such an organization as well as the need to cooperate with it and support it in its contribution to advancing reconciliation, including through the provision of information referred to in the Truth and Reconciliation Commission of Canada's Call to Action number 55;

-Now, therefore, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+Now, therefore, His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title